scality/Zenko-RFCs/utapi/DESIGN.md

 #### Events

-Utapi stores four integers, using Warp10's multivariate data type, for every operation it ingests, `objectDelta`, `bytesDelta`, `ingress`, and `egress`.
+Utapi stores four integers, using Warp 10's multivariate data type, for every operation it ingests, `objectDelta`, `bytesDelta`, `ingress`, and `egress`.
 They reflect how an operation affects the computed metric counters and can be both positive and negative.